Dear Advisor: How do I Find a Cofounder? (or) Why you Don't Need One

 YC's advice on "10 Questions to Discuss with a Potential Co-founder".

-Since company culture starts from the top, listen for: how open they are to feedback, to an alternate point-of-view, or (as Sophia Matveeva puts it), to how comfortable they are in saying "I don’t know".
+Since company culture starts from the top, listen for how open they are to feedback, to an alternate point of view, or (as Sophia Matveeva puts it), to how comfortable they are in saying, "I don’t know."

-Remember to lean on your network (which includes your accelerator cohort, mentors and advisors) to help interview top candidates, especially if you're a non-technical cofounder looking for a technical founder.
+Remember to lean on your network (which includes your accelerator cohort, mentors, and advisors) to help interview top candidates, especially if you're a non-technical cofounder looking for a technical founder.

 Parting Advice

-Watch for red flags, from potential cofounders – and even investors.
+Watch for red flags from potential cofounders – and even investors.
 You’re looking for a partner from both.

-I hope this advice helps you think about, evaluate or potentially find the right cofounder for you!
+I hope this advice helps you think about, evaluate, or potentially find the right cofounder for you!
 Good luck on your journey!

 You may also like: